Updated March 21, 2023

 GBM <- gbm( formula = response ,

 n.trees = 3000)

-Here is a next step the actual dataset is divided into train and test dataset split and this is achieved by using the createDataPartition() function.
-This kind of splitting will be greatly helpful in the later part for training the test set using the trained train set and top of this which the actual predictions for the original data are determined.
+Here is the next step the actual dataset is divided into train and test dataset split, and this is achieved by using the createDataPartition() function.
+This kind of splitting will be greatly helpful in the later part for training the test set using the trained train set, and on top of this, the actual predictions for the original data are determined.